 As you spend or earn money each day, enter them as transactions into your account.
 A transaction marks an increase (deposit) or decrease (expense) in your account.

-Here is what the transaction entry form looks like on the iPhone:
+Here is what the transaction entry form looks like:

 Few things to note:

 - Amount is a required field.
 To enter a positive amount (deposit), just delete the “-“ sign in front of the number.